gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.TicketHistory.md

 > `optional` **created\_by**: `any`

-- User who created the history event
+- User who created the history event.

 ***